Meghap1205/P2PChatApplication/README.md

 ### Step 2: Start the Second Peer

 1. Open another terminal window.
-2. Run the following command to start the second peer: 'python you.py'
+2. Run the following command to start the second peer: `python you.py`
 3. Enter the host name provided in the terminal window of `peer.py` to connect to the peer.
 4. Start chatting!